 In the dim recesses of our communal past there was a time when we were deeply humbled in the knowledge of our utter lack of knowledge.
 With the passing of a relatively few thousand years, we have become like arrogant children, too confident in the tidbits of knowledge we have gained, and thus live blinded and crippled, led by fools and charlatans, broken spirited and defeated, and perpetually fighting foolishly among ourselves.
 The overblown perception of human advancement – a mostly technical advance at that – over our more primitive states, states we try hard to leave buried deep in the past, provides all the justification needed to puff out our chests in pride, and live the pretense that we are merely but a rung or two below the ineffable non plus ultra.

 I beg to differ.
 I came somewhat late to the realization that “All is One”, and even to the realization that the One actually exists, but lateness has its advantages.
 Such as perspective.
-The difference between a rock and a human is immense, to the rock we might certainly seem godlike, but the difference between humans and the Infinite One?
+The difference between an ant and a human is immense, to the ant we might certainly seem godlike, but the difference between humans and the Infinite One?
 Please.

 To approach the essence here, we must disregard much of what we think we know, and come to understand polytheism’s intrinsic implication.
-Individuals of a culture which tacitly accepts many different Gods are naturally free to self-actualize, free of the restricting homogenized culture that Terence McKenna recognized to be “not your friend”, free to follow one’s individual muse, easily accepting vast differences in opinions and life choices of one’s fellows, and under no obligation to conform.
-Nor are they castigated for their differences.
-In fact, under polytheism, differences are celebrated and encouraged.
+Citizens of cultures which tacitly accept a plurality of Gods are thus free to self-actualize, free of the type of restricting homogenized culture that Terence McKenna recognized to be “not your friend”, free to follow one’s individual muse, accepting of vast differences in opinions and life choices of one’s fellows, and live under far less obligation to conform to a particular hegemony.
+Nor are they castigated for their differences as individuals.
+In fact, under polytheism, differences would be expected, celebrated and encouraged.
 Should polytheism ever prevail again we would indubiously find ourselves in a far more accepting and peaceful world.
 Amen to that.